Ferrum House

 Date: 2013

-‘It is a convincingly modern house that offers no traditional details or signals to declare itself in the context of old Bruton, but sits happily between a series of beautiful old buildings and more recent structures by virtue of its form and scale.
-As such it has managed to add to the quality and interest of the town.
-The quality of design achieves a well-restored interior with consistent and thorough detailing to all elements, making a great house to live in, exploiting the best of the views and sunshine.
-It also represents a low energy, highly insulated project.’
+“It is a convincingly modern house that offers no traditional details or signals to declare itself in the context of old Bruton, yet sits comfortably between a series of beautiful historic buildings and more recent structures by virtue of its form and scale.
+The quality of design achieves a well‑resolved interior with consistent and thorough detailing throughout, exploiting light, views, and a strong environmental performance to create a house that is both distinctive and highly livable.”

 Photographs Louis Porter